The Fertility Boost: Why Dairy Deserves a Place in Your Conception Journey

 May decrease risk of endometriosis

 Inclusion of dairy products rich in calcium and vitamin D are shown to decrease risk of endometriosis, which affects roughly 10% of reproductive-age women and girls globally, and along with other symptoms, can cause infertility.
+This protective role may also contribute to a fertility boost as part of a supportive dietary approach.

 Here’s a link to some delicious recipes using cottage cheese that you may not have considered, and here’s some for yogurt and milk too.
 The possibilities are endless for this nutritious food source!